banner

 Use the STAR (Situation-Task-Action-Result) method to describe experiences:

-Traditional Statement: Served as student council president, organized various events
+Traditional Statement: Served as the president of the student council, organizing various events

-STAR Optimization: As president of a 1200-student college student council, planned and executed 5 large campus events with over 3000 participants, achieving a satisfaction rating of 4.8/5.0 and raising 80,000 yuan in sponsorship for the college.
+STAR Optimization: As the president of the student council for 1,200 students, I planned and executed five large campus events, with over 3,000 participants and a satisfaction rating of 4.8/5.0, raising 80,000 yuan in sponsorship for the college.

 Personalization Strategy for Cover Letters